-- 1) Determine institutional charges (institutional charges include tuition; it includes room and board only if the student is living on campus). - 2) Determine the amount of Title IV financial aid received and subject to return. - 3) Calculate the percent of payment period completed by dividing the number of days attended by the total number of days in the payment period. - 4) The amount of assistance that you have earned is determined on a pro rata basis.
+- 1. Determine institutional charges (institutional charges include tuition; it includes room and board only if the student is living on campus). - 2.
+Determine the amount of Title IV financial aid received and subject to return. - 3.
+Calculate the percent of payment period completed by dividing the number of days attended by the total number of days in the payment period.
+For programs offered in modules, the total number of days in the payment period is the days in a module if the student attended the module or the student's coursework in that module was used to determine the amount of the student's eligibility for Title IV aid. - 4.
+The amount of assistance that you have earned is determined on a pro rata basis.
 For example, if you completed 30% of your payment period (as determined in step three), you earn 30% of the assistance you were originally scheduled to receive.
-Once you have completed more than 60% of your payment period, you earn all the assistance that you were scheduled to receive for that period. - 5) If you did not receive all of the funds that you earned, you may be due a Post-withdrawal disbursement.
+Once you have completed more than 60% of your payment period, you earn all the assistance that you were scheduled to receive for that period. - 5.
+If you did not receive all of the funds that you earned, you may be due a Post-withdrawal disbursement.
 This occurs in very rare cases.
 If your Post-withdrawal disbursement includes loan funds, you must give your permission before loan funds can be disbursed.
-Your Post-withdrawal disbursement of grant funds may automatically be used for tuition and room and board charges. - 6) The percent of unearned Title IV aid is calculated by subtracting the percentage of earned Title IV aid (step four) from 100%.
+Your Post-withdrawal disbursement of grant funds may automatically be used for tuition and room and board charges. - 6.
+The percent of unearned Title IV aid is calculated by subtracting the percentage of earned Title IV aid (step four) from 100%.
 The amount of unearned Title IV aid is calculated by multiplying the amount of Title IV aid received and subject to return (step two) by the percentage of unearned Title IV aid.
-The amount of unearned Title IV aid must be returned.

-- 7) If you receive excess Title IV aid that must be returned, CSM must return a portion of the excess equal to the lesser of either your institutional charges (step one) multiplied by the percentage of unearned Title IV aid (step six), or the entire amount of excess funds.
-Any refund amount is applied in the following order: Direct Unsubsidized Stafford Loan, Direct Subsidized Stafford Loan, Direct PLUS Loan (Graduate Student), Direct PLUS Loan (Parent), Federal Pell Grant, Federal SEOG, and TEACH Grant. - 8) Title IV aid returned by CSM will likely result in a balance due on your CSM student account for which you must make satisfactory repayment arrangements with the Express Center. - 9) If CSM is not required to return all of the excess funds, you must return the remaining amount.
+The amount of unearned Title IV aid must be returned. - 7.
+If you receive excess Title IV aid that must be returned, CSM must return a portion of the excess equal to the lesser of either your institutional charges (step one) multiplied by the percentage of unearned Title IV aid (step six), or the entire amount of excess funds.
+Any refund amount is applied in the following order: Direct Unsubsidized Stafford Loan, Direct Subsidized Stafford Loan, Direct PLUS Loan (Graduate Student), Direct PLUS Loan (Parent), Federal Pell Grant, Iraq-Afghanistan Service Grant, Federal SEOG, and TEACH Grant. - 8.
+Title IV aid returned by CSM will likely result in a balance due on your CSM student account for which you must make satisfactory repayment arrangements with Student Accounts. - 9.
+If CSM is not required to return all of the excess funds, you must return the remaining amount.
 Any loan funds that you must return, you (or your parent for a Parent PLUS Loan) repay in accordance with the terms of the promissory note.
 Any amount of unearned grant funds that you must return is called an overpayment.
 The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
 You do not have to repay a grant overpayment if the original amount of the overpayment is \$50 or less.
 You must make arrangements with your school or the Department of Education to return the unearned grant funds.
-This occurs in very rare cases, most of the time, CSM is required to return the grant and/or loan funds (steps seven and eight).
+This occurs in very rare cases, most of the time, CSM is required to return the grant and/ or loan funds (steps seven and eight).